GGianluppi/bilingual_book_creator/README.md

 This project provides a step-by-step guide to create a bilingual PDF book by combining two PDFs.
 Follow the steps below to generate a dual-language document.

-## Steps to Create your own Bilingual PDF Book
+## Steps to create your own Bilingual PDF Book

 ### Step 1: Find the PDF in the Target Language